 IFRIC 22 - Foreign Currency Transactions and Advance Consideration ("IFRIC 22") - IFRIC 22 was issued in December 2016 and is effective for annual periods beginning on or after 1 January 2018.
 IFRIC 22 addresses which foreign exchange rate to use to measure a foreign currency transaction when advance payments are made or received and non-monetary assets or liabilities are recognised prior to recognition of the underlying transaction.
 The foreign exchange rate on the day of the advance payment is used to measure the foreign currency transaction.
-The Company is assessing the impact of this IFRIC.
+Adoption of this standard is not expected to have significant impact to the Group.

-There are no other new or amended IFRS's or IFRIC interpretations that are not yet effective that would be applicable and expected to have a material impact on the Company.
+There are no other new or amended IFRS's or IFRIC interpretations that are not yet effective that would be applicable and expected to have a material impact on the Group.